Knogobert/ntn-boilerplate/README.md

 ## 🔋 Batteries included

-- Nuxt.js (in "universal mode", where both SEO and speed is great)
+- Nuxt 3 (in "universal mode", where both SEO and speed is great)
-- Vue 2
+- Vue 3
 - Vuex (supported by adding to `/store`, but not implemented)
 - PostCSS (no SCSS)
-- Tailwind
+- Tailwind 3
-- PurgeCSS (removes unused CSS-selectors)
 - Dark mode & ColorModePicker (Set to "dark mode first")
-- PWA (install website as standalone app)
 - Netlify CMS (no need for a separate server)
 - Prettier
 - Nuxt-content (w/ exensible support for markdown and code-blocks)